AbrJA/anomaly-detector/README.md

 ## Features

-- Configurable Parameters: All model and file path parameters are managed via a config.json file, eliminating the need for long command-line arguments.
+- **Configurable Parameters**: All model and file path parameters are managed via a config.json file, eliminating the need for long command-line arguments.

-- Modular Design: The project is split into logical modules (main.py, anomaly_detector.py, utils.py) for improved readability, reusability, and easier testing.
+- **Modular Design**: The project is split into logical modules (main.py, anomaly_detector.py, utils.py) for improved readability, reusability, and easier testing.

-- Model Persistence: The trained model can be saved and reloaded, allowing for efficient prediction on new data without re-training.
+- **Model Persistence**: The trained model can be saved and reloaded, allowing for efficient prediction on new data without re-training.

-- Structured Logging: Uses Python's built-in logging module for clear, timestamped output and error handling.
+- **Structured Logging**: Uses Python's built-in logging module for clear, timestamped output and error handling.

 ## Prerequisites